-The first case of a novel coronavirus disease was observed in Wuhan City, China, in 2019, and following this it spread around the world.
-It has been proposed that the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) causes cell injury to the transmembrane serine protease 2 (TMPRSS2) enzyme, which binds to the angiotensin-converting enzyme 2 (ACE2) receptor that is expressed in many organs, including the testis.
-The virus binding to ACE-2 through "the spike protein" it contains.
+The first case of a novel coronavirus disease was observed in Wuhan City, China, in 2019, and following this, it spread around the world.
+It has been proposed that the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) causes cell injury to the transmembrane serine protease 2 (TMPRSS2) enzyme, which binds to the angiotensin-converting enzyme 2 (ACE2) receptor that is expressed in many organs, including the testes.2 The virus binds to ACE2 through "the spike protein" it contains.
 Following entry, it starts a proinflammatory process and cause cell damage.
-Primarily target tissues are respiratory epithelia which high expressed ACE-2.
-In addition, the testis which expresses high amounts of ACE2 mRNA in seminiferous tubule cells, spermatogonia, Leydig cells and Sertoli cells, may be an important target.
-ACE improve Leydig and Sertoli cells and a significant role for the regulation of spermatogenesis.
-In addition, it is recognized as a regulator of the sperm cell function and epididymal contractility.
-Thus a number of studies have stated that the increased inflammatory response and linked oxidative stress that develops in SARS-CoV-2 infection may cause loss of function in the testis.
-The same observed in the sperm cell function in the testis.
-The same observed in the sperm cell function and epididymal contractility.
+The primarily targeted tissues are respiratory epithelia, which highly express ACE2.3 In addition, the testes, which expresses high amounts of ACE2 mRNA in seminiferous tubule cells, spermatogonia, Leydig cells, and Sertoli cells, may be an important target.^{4,5} ACE improves Leydig and Sertoli cells and plays a significant role in the regulation of spermatogenesis.
+In addition, it is recognized as a regulator of the sperm cell function and epididymal contractility.6 Thus, a number of studies have stated that the increased inflammatory response and linked oxidative stress that develops in SARS-CoV-2 infection may cause loss of function in the testes.7,8

-Although many studies have been performed on the effect of SARS-CoV-2 on reproductive health in the short term, there are not enough studies showing the degree to which the virus affects the semen parameters after coronavirus infection in patients in comparison to before they were infected.
-In this study, we aimed to assess the effect of SARS-CoV-2 infection on semen parameters by investigating sperm parameters in male patients who had experienced this infection.
+Although many studies have been performed on the effect of SARS-CoV-2 on reproductive health in the short-term vs. healthy controls, there is a paucity of data showing the degree to which the virus affects the semen parameters in one group of patients after coronavirus infection compared to before infection.
+In this study, we aimed to assess the effect of SARS-CoV-2 infection on semen parameters by investigating sperm parameters in male patients who experienced this infection.